r4victor/tenthousandmeters/content/blog/python_bts_03.md

 };
 ```

-The built-in types, such as `int ` and `list`, are implemented by statically defining instances of `PyTypeObject`, like so:
+Built-in types, such as `int ` and `list`, are implemented by statically defining instances of `PyTypeObject`, like so:

 ```C
 PyTypeObject PyList_Type = {